top of page

 SE corner 126th Ave & 68th St

 Allegan book p.
 15. Photo of school on p.
 15. History of Allegan County.
 Operated until July 1956 when annexed to Fennville School system.
-Building was sold and moved to Ganges Township & converted into residence
+Building was sold and moved to Ganges Township and converted into a residence

 Allegan